Effects of the 2008–2010 automotive industry crisis on the United States: Lobbying and other financial ties between Big Three and Congress

 The Big Three spent almost $50 million to lobby Congress during the first nine months of 2008.
 Senator Carl Levin (D-Michigan) received $438,304 over 30 years, or $14,610 a year.
 House member John Dingell (D-Michigan) received nearly $1 million over his 54 years in Congress, or $18,518 a year.
 House member Joe Knollenberg (R-Michigan) received $879,327 over only 16 years in office, or $54,957 a year.
 Dingell's wife Debbie used to work as a lobbyist for General Motors, and after she married Dingell, she became a senior GM executive at an undisclosed salary.
 As of May 2008, Dingell owned GM stock worth up to $350,000, GM stock options worth up to $1 million more, and a GM pension fund.
 In 2000, the Dingells owned GM stock options worth up to $5 million.
 In 1998, Dingell sold GM stock options worth up to $1 million.
 The value of that stock, options and pension has been lost in the bankruptcy restructuring that Congress approved for GM.

 GM sent letters to tens of thousands of their dealers, supplier executives, employees and union members, asking recipients to call and write Congress with several "talking points" about the potential effects of a GM bankruptcy.

 Corporate turnaround proposals and strategies

-Products: electric and hybrid vehicles

-Detroit's "Big Three" automakers went to Washington, D.C., on December 2 (arriving in Washington in hybrids after being criticized for traveling to the earlier November Senate hearing in private jets) to present their long-term viability plans to the United States Congress, and those plans included significant commitments to fuel-saving and electric vehicle technologies.

-Ford Motor Company unveiled an aggressive plan to electrify its fleet of vehicles, including plans to offer an all-electric van-type vehicle in 2010 for use in commercial fleets, complemented by a battery-powered sedan in 2011.
-By 2012, the company will bring a family of regular hybrids, plug-in hybrids, and battery electric vehicles to market.
-Ford intends to invest about $14 billion on fuel-efficient technologies over the next seven years and aims to achieve a 36% improvement in fuel economy for its entire fleet by the 2015 model year.
-The company has applied to DOE's Advanced Technology Vehicles Manufacturing Loan Program for $5 billion to support these efforts, but the company also sought up to $9 billion in bridge loans.
-However, Ford expected to remain viable through 2009 and hopes to avoid drawing on the loan.